 A new building

-Over the ten weeks, the Logged On team became heavily involved in overseeing the construction of the new building, furniture design, selection of building materials and paints, lighting and power layout, and building security.
+The team arrived in Astam expecting that the new school building that would house the computer centre would have been near completion.
+Unfortunately, only the foundations and building frame were completed.
+This was the first set back in the program.
+Over the ten weeks, we became heavily involved in overseeing the construction of the new building, furniture design, selection of building materials and paints, lighting and power layout, and building security.

-DIARY ENTRY: The delivery date for the computers is set for 1st November and the opening ceremony for the 10th November.
+“DIARY ENTRY: The delivery date for the computers is set for 1 November and the opening ceremony for the 10th November.
 No one alerted us to any issues with the upcoming festival and the fact that the workers installing the desks, doors and windows were from India and would be returning to their homes to celebrate Diwali with their families.
-When I saw them packing up five days before the computers were due to arrive, I asked where they were going and when they would be back?
+When I saw them packing up five days before the computers were due to arrive.
+I asked where they were going and when they would be back?
 They responded ‘in seven to ten days’!
-There were no desks for the computers and the electrician hadn’t made an appearance yet.
+There were no desks for the computers and the electrician hadn’t made an appearance yet either.”

 The fourth set back: building construction was put several weeks behind schedule in October because two major Nepalese festivals occurred during this month – Diwali and Dashain.
 There were doubts at this stage whether the project could be completed before the Logged On team was scheduled to depart which would have meant a postponement till April 2012.

 Despite the setbacks and difficulties, extensive negotiations with workers and help from the people of Astam ensured that on the 1 November the new building was at a stage where the installation of the computer equipment could begin.
 Desks were installed without the Formica finish, painting and the installation of the power outlets were happening as the technicians were installing the computers.
 Another power outage during the first few days in November was solved using a petrol powered generator borrowed from the Annapurna Eco-village retreat.
 Final touch-ups to the centre went on right up to the evening before the opening ceremony.